3 Ways to Find Email Header in Microsoft 365

 Please note that you will not see the Explorer option if you have a Microsoft Defender for Office 365 Plan 1 license.
 In that case, you will see the Real-time detections option instead.
 If you want to understand the difference between Microsoft Defender for Office 365 Plan 1 and Microsoft Defender for Office 365 Plan 2, you can click here.

-Missing Explorer Option
+Missing Explorer Option?

 Retrieve Email Message Headers via Microsoft 365 Defender Portal

 1. Click on the email for more details, then select View header.
+You can also click on Open email entity page, which allows copying email header information.

 Retrieve Email Message Headers via Microsoft 365 Defender Portal